 1. First, be aware of how Contracts is tested

-Contracts is tested, on average, more than once a year.
-(It has been tested 13 times on the last 20 exams.)
+Contracts is tested, on average, more than once a year (see frequency chart).
 Common law principles tended to be tested more than Article 2 sales of goods issues, but Article 2 has been tested more recently.
 So, either is fair game on the Multistate Essay Exam.

 Contracts tends to be tested by itself.
 (It has been tested with Negotiable Instruments in the past, but Negotiable Instruments is no longer tested on the Multistate Essay Exam.)